Attendance / Reporting Absence

 It is important to communicate with school should you wish to transfer your child to a different school.
 When pupils leave the school and no information has been received by the school regarding their new placement and parents/carers are unable to be contacted, the school has a duty of care regarding safeguarding and must contact the Local Authority.
-The child will be a Child Missing in Education.
+The child will be classed as ‘Children who are absent from education for prolonged periods and/or repeated occasions’.
 This means that Gloucestershire Council has a legal duty to investigate, which will include liaising with Social Services, the Police and other agencies, to try to track and locate the child.
 By giving the school details of the child’s new school and location, unnecessary investigations can be avoided.

 Important Contact Information